GGAlanSmithee/cardano-lucid-blockfrost-proxy-example/README.md

 Always be careful when interacting with the blockchain.
 Misuse can result in a loss of funds.
 This is only a technical example, and should be treated as such, I don't take any responsibility for any damage it might cause.

-## use-cardano, use-cardano-blockfrost proxy, and Cardano Starter Kit
+## use-cardano, use-cardano-blockfrost-proxy, and Cardano Starter Kit

 This repository is a simplified example of how to proxy blockfrost requests, and does good to serve as a reference.
 If you are looking for a complete solution of integration lucid and blockfrost in a React or Next.js project, you should check out [use-cardano](https://www.github.com/use-cardano/use-cardano) with [use-cardano-blockfrost-proxy](https://www.github.com/use-cardano/use-cardano-blockfrost-proxy).
 If you want a ready-to-use Next.js starter kit, have a look at [Cardano Starter Kit](https://cardano-starter-kit.alangaming.com).